Contemporary Accounts

 149th Battalion CEF

-The 149th Battalion CEF was recruited in Lambton County, and mobilized in Watford, Ontario, with a strength of 18 officers, and 439 other ranks in 1915.
-The battalion embarked from Halifax aboard the troop ship Lapland on 28 March, 1917, and disembarked in the UK on 10 April, 1917.
+The 149th Battalion CEF was recruited throughout Lambton County in south-western Ontario, and mobilized in Watford in 1915.
+'Lambton's Own' had a strength of 18 officers and 439 other ranks when it embarked from Halifax aboard the Lapland on 28 March 1917.

 The Conscription Debates of 1917 and 1944

-Mr. Grant Dexter, the associate director of the Winnipeg Free Press wrote this analysis of the differences between the conscription debates of 1917 and 1944, and used them as a tool to exemplify the changes happening to Canadian politics.
-This booklet featured in the Winnipeg Free Press included historical attitudes, constitutional aspects, and different pressure groups' perspectives when discussing conscription.
+Grant Dexter, the associate director of the Winnipeg Free Press, wrote this analysis of the differences between the conscription debates of 1917 and 1944, using them to illustrate the changes in Canadian politics.
+He covered historical attitudes, constitutional aspects, and different lobby groups' perspectives on conscription.

 Annual Report of the The Department of National War Services 1945